RocketDerp/April14_2025/Grim_Blunt/Cognitive_Decline_Nation.md

 Connetators in sports are audience cheerleaders.
 Applause signs for the at-home audience.
 Graphics and animation cue the audience.

 Unplanned, shocking government actions give a sports media environment to the White House.

+Sports fans are not lazy.
+They are fixated.
+Us vs. them is about being thrilled that othrs make bad choices and coaches give bad advice, the dramatic pressure of havig a huge audience and the clock going in only one direction.
+Everything is a countdown to the next level of competittion, the playoffs, the championship, the next season of the sport.

+Elections have become countdowns like the world cup every 4 years.

+It is too boring to repeat the same topic every day of health care.
+But people repeat rich mensex games of Epstein over and over.
+People repeat "donnie dementia diapers" over and over.
+"Sleep Joe Biden" over andover (which means: boring Joe Biden, not thrilling antics like Trump and Fox News).

 &nbsp;